KingswaySchoolRobotics/3428B-VIQC-SQUARED-AWAY/README.md

 The Following Overwrites the Lisence of the Repository

- -This Repository may not be used by a VIQC competition Team -
+ *This Repository may not be used by a VIQC competition Team

- - In no part may any of this code be used on any Vex IQ Compition Robot at any Level or Event without Explicit Written Permission by the Creator: (josephgreeningnz@gmail.com)-
+ * In no part may any of this code be used on any Vex IQ Compition Robot at any Level or Event without Explicit Written Permission by the Creator: (josephgreeningnz@gmail.com)